-This article provides an overview of police training and provides a list of companies that provide training to the law enforcement industry.
-Whether you’re interested in becoming a police officer, or you already work in the field, these training courses are great for beginners and for continuing education.
+This article provides an overview of police training and lists companies that provide training to the law enforcement industry.
+Whether you’re interested in becoming a police officer or working in the field, these training courses are great for beginners and continuing education.

 Basic Requirements to Become a Police Officer

 The job of a police officer is far from easy.
-In fact, it is one of the most physically, psychologically, and emotionally demanding professions.
-It involves dealing with people from all walks of life, in both simple and complex circumstances, and in a wide variety of different environments.
+It is one of the most physically, psychologically, and emotionally demanding professions.
+It involves dealing with people from all walks of life, in both simple and complex circumstances, and in various environments.
 This article provides an overview of the training and education required to become a police officer.

-Those who are interested in pursuing a career in law enforcement should educate themselves on the demands of pursuing such a career.
+Those interested in pursuing a career in law enforcement should educate themselves on the demands of such a career.
 It is wise to understand the requirements for education (both previous and continuing) and the types of training required to become a police officer.

 General Requirements and Qualifications